seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2020-11-13-The_Legacy_of_American_Eugenicism.md

 Clarence James Gamble - Grandson of founder of Proctor and Gamble.
 Director of ABCL (PP), President of Pennsylvania Birth Control Fedaration, state delegate, one of five vice-presidents, and member of the Executive Committee of the Board of the American Birth Control League; medical field director of Margaret Sanger's Birth Control Clinical Research Bureau, partnered with Sanger for Negro Project, founder of Pathfinder Fund, and founding member of Human Betterment League of NC in 1947.
 He got a letter from Sanger “We do not want the word to go out that we want to exterminate the Negro population, and the minister is the man who can straighten that idea out if it ever occurs to any of their more rebellious members.”

+Charles Darwin - Founder of Darwinism and evolutionary biology.
+He had two sons who were eugenicists Leonard Darwin and George Darwin.

+Sir George Howard Darwin - English barrister and astronomer.
+Royal society fellow.
+Advocated for eugenics.

-Leonard Darwin & Charles Darwin - Son and Father combo.
-Darwinism and social Darwinism set the intellectual backdrop.
-His son Leonard picked up the ball becoming chairman of BEC from 1911 to 1928, succeding his half-cousin once removed Francis Galton.
+Leonard Darwin -  English politician, economist and eugenicist who mentored Ronald Fischer, an evolutionary biologist, statistician and eugenicist.
+Chairman of BEC from 1911 to 1928, succeeding his half-cousin once removed Francis Galton.
 Leonard held the 1st Int.
 Congress of Eugenics.
-Both Royal Society members.
+Royal Society fellow.

+Charles Galton Darwin -  Son of Sir George Howard Darwin and grandson of Charles Darwin and president of the Eugenics Society from 1953 to 1959, and, near the end of his life in the early 1960s, Advisory Editor of the still-published Mankind Quarterly.
+Royal Society Fellow.

 Francis Galton - Coined the term eugenics, president from 1907-1911.
 He was inspired by his cousin Charles Darwin's work.
 "In an effort to reach a wider audience, Galton worked on a novel entitled Kantsaywhere from May until December 1910.
 The novel described a utopia organised by a eugenic religion, designed to breed fitter and smarter humans."